awsdocs/aws-doc-sdk-examples/kotlin/usecases/subpub_app_android/Readme.md

 #### Topics

 + Prerequisites
-+ Understand the Publish/Subscription application
++ Understand the Publish-Subscribe application
 + Create an Android project
 + Add the dependencies to your Andorid project
 + Create the layout XML file for your Android project